ARahimKhan/YouMuPi/README.md

 # YouMuPi
-Optimized YouTube Music Piracy.
+Optimized YouTube Music Scraping.
 Enough said.
+Do not actually use this, this is just an experiment.